javicod92/next-fullstack-ecommerce/README.md

 **1) APIs and data management:** The project makes use of custom APIs to manage key operations such as creating, updating and deleting products and categories from the database.
 This action includes real-time interactions with my database through MongoDB Atlas and Mongoose, which ensure robust and efficient inventory management.

+**2) Autentication using NextAuth v5:** I have implemented user authentication through NextAuth v5 to allow a flexible and secure authentication system.
+This library allows to use different providers to manage the session like Google, GitHub, user credentials and more, it also allows a custom system with JWT(JSON Web Token) to manage sessions and ensure secure paths.

+**3) Implementation of online payments:** Another important feature of this project is the implementation of Stripe to accept online payments easily and securely.

+**4) Responsivity and visual design:** I use Tailwind, and css modules to build a modern and responsive user interface using the latest libraries, ensuring a smooth user experience on any device, be it a mobile phone or a desktop PC.